 - Don’t criticize their choices.
 It’s summer and it’s vacation time.
 Not everything they read has to be deep or educational.
 If they (or you) want to read fluff, who cares?
 Just have fun reading.
 Making everything into an educational experience will drive kids away from reading and teach them that it’s a drag.

-- Offer a reward.
-Set a summer reading goal and award a prize for meeting the goal.
-For example, if your child reads eight books over the summer, maybe they get a day at the local water park.
+- Offer a reward, but set conditions and use it sparingly.
+Instead of paying kids by the book, or bribing them with more video game time, set a summer reading goal and award a prize for meeting the goal.
+For example, if your child reads eight quality books over the summer, maybe they get a day at the local water park.
 It’s up to you to decide what “counts” toward the prize and how to fairly judge that the requirements for winning are met.
+(You may want to have discussions about the books so you know they really did read them, for example.)
 Just be clear at the beginning so there are no hard feelings at the end of the summer.

 - Show kids that reading is important to you.
 Kids emulate the adults in their lives.
 If they see you making reading a priority, they are more likely to read, as well.
 Don’t spend your whole summer camped out in front of the TV.
 Make frequent trips to the library or bookstore and read in front of and with your kids.
 You can read by the pool or at the park, or everyone can go outside and read on the porch swing.